grpc/proposal/A93-xds-ext-proc.md

 In any of those streams, if we are blocked sending a message to the ext_proc server by flow control, then we need some push-back to the originator of the stream, or else we would have to buffer messages to be sent to the ext_proc server, which can cause OOMs.
-(Envoy has noted this problem in https://github.com/envoyproxy/envoy/issues/33319 but has not proposed a solution yet.)

 For gRPC, we will address this problem by requiring the message to the ext_proc server to pass flow control before we allow the message to